HOW WE'RE DOING

 I have found that in training camelids to come individually, it is important to have calls which are very phonetically different.. and also different from their actual name.( Eg Oscar's call is "Oss Oss" !)
 The really, really hard part, though, is to resist rewarding the animal that has responded to another's call, particularly when it has galloped, flat out, from half a mile away.
 But that's the whole point of training,

-I did an exercise in calling this week just to make sure they still have it.
+I repeated an old exercise in calling this week just to make sure they still have it.
 No problem at all with the geldings, Toby, Oscar, Dillon and Banksy.
 A problem with David is that he has got arthritic and cannot move very quickly in answer to his call, but he still knows it and responds.. at his own speed.